nemocrys/nemoblock/README.md

 mesh.write()
 ```

+## Examples

-Additional examples, e.g. with grading for boundary layers or much more complex meshes defined using pre-defined cylinders and rings can be found in the examples directory.
+Examples, e.g. with grading for boundary layers or much more complex meshes generated using pre-defined cylinders and rings, can be found in the examples directory.

 ## License